cornernote/yii-audit-module/README.md

 ### Model Field Tracking

-- Track data changes to your model data and relate those changes to an AuditRequest.
+- Tracks the old and new values each time your model is saved.
+- Behavior can easily be attached to any model you want to track field changes.
+- Each field change is related to an AuditRequest so you can see the entire state of the visitors action.
 - Performs multiple inserts in a single query with `CDbCommandBuilder::createMultipleInsertCommand()`.
 - Provides views that can be rendered into your application to show changed fields for your model.